Steagles: In popular culture

 The 1971 film The Steagle starring Richard Benjamin takes its name from the Steagles football team.
-In the opening scene, the protagonist of the film, a bookish college professor, explains the history and meaning of the term to a pair of loudly arguing sports fans on a commuter train, and draws an admiring look from an attractive Asian woman who is a fellow passenger.
+In the opening scene, the protagonist of the film, a bookish college professor, explains the history and meaning of the term to a pair of loudly arguing sports fans on a commuter train, and draws an admiring look from an Asian woman who is a fellow passenger.
 The film concerns the personality change which overcomes the protagonist during the Cuban Missile Crisis of 1962, and the film's title implicitly references the transient nature of the Steagles team, existing for only one brief season during a national crisis.

 60th anniversary

 The Steelers celebrated the 60th anniversary of the Steagles on August 17, 2003, during the pregame and halftime ceremonies at Heinz Field.

 Six of the nine surviving members of that team were honored at halftime.
 Those members were quarterback Allie Sherman, running back and defensive back Ernie Steele, center Ray Graves, and tackles Al Wistert, Vic Sears, and Bucko Kilroy.
 End Tom Miller, tackle Ted Doyle and halfback John Hinkle were unable to attend.
 Wistert was the last surviving player of the combine and died in 2016.
 All three of the surviving players belonged to the Eagles.
 Ted Doyle, who died in 2006, was the last surviving Steeler player from the team.

-In addition the Steelers recreated the Steagles era in their "Turn Back the Clock" ceremonies, including broadcasting in black and white on the Jumbotron and airing World War II footage during the national anthem.
+In addition, the Steelers recreated the Steagles era in their "Turn Back the Clock" ceremonies, including broadcasting in black and white on the Jumbotron and airing World War II footage during the national anthem.
 All live entertainment reflected the 1940s.
 During the festivities the Steelers gave each of the six members a replica Steagles jersey to wear.
 The jerseys worn by honorees were later given back to the Steelers and sold to help benefit a local charity.
 The Steelers also painted the south end zone in plain diagonal white lines, a common practice in the NFL until the 1960s.
-The Steelers later kept the "plain" design in the south end zone permanently.
-The Eagles won the game 21–16.
+The Steelers later kept the "plain" design in the south end zone for future years, mainly during the portion of the season the stadium is shared with college's Pitt Panthers.

 Draft

 Player selections

-The table shows the Eagles selections and the Steelers selections and what picks they had that were traded away and the team that ended up with that pick.
-It is possible their pick ended up with this team via another team with whom they made a trade.
+The table shows the Eagles and Steelers selections and what picks each had.

-Not shown are acquired picks that were traded away.